LunarWatcher/lunarwatcher.github.io/til/powershell/powershell-7-double-flags.md

     "date": "2026-06-26T05:05:59+02:00"
 }
 ---
 Microslop's steaming pile of shit shell, also known as Powershell, has introduced a very fun bug where specifically flags with a value assigned to a number fails to be identified as part of the flag it's actually part of.
 I checked this against 7.4.2, which is the version I can currently get my paws on with docker, because I'm not installing Microslop's malware on any of my linux boxes.
-This means that
+The GitHub Actions runner where this failed originally runs 7.6.2, according to [the image software list](https://github.com/actions/runner-images/blob/e3d5c1312473fcb22b11bbb4926cd976044f27bc/images/windows/Windows2025-Readme.md?plain=1#L476).

+The consequence of this bug is that
 ```
 -DCMAKE_POLICY_VERSION_MINIMUM=3.5
 ```

-Is actually parsed as the TWO arguments `["-DCMAKE_POLICY_VERSION_MINIMUM=3", ".5"]`, which broke my CMake build, since 3 is an illegal minimum policy version.
+Is actually parsed as the TWO arguments, `["-DCMAKE_POLICY_VERSION_MINIMUM=3", ".5"]`, which broke my CMake build, since 3 is an illegal minimum policy version, and .5 is just trailing and a tiny warning at the start of a 1.1k line logfile.
 Full repro that this is, in fact, powershell's fault:

 ```powershell
 PS /> function x($arg) { Write-Host "$arg" }